BMW iX xDrive50 charging cable

 Choosing the correct charging cable for the BMW iX xDrive50

-The right-rear port position means reversing into a bay puts the port closest to the charge point.
-Given the iX's battery size, cable length matters more than on a shorter-range car: a half-charge still represents a significant amount of energy, and an awkward cable reach adds friction to every session.
-A 6-metre cable works for home setups where the charge point is close to the bay.
-An 8-metre cable is the most practical all-round choice, covering the majority of home and public charging situations with ease.
-A 10-metre cable handles posts set further back or wider parking spaces without stretching.
+The right-rear port position is worth keeping in mind when choosing a cable length.
+The iX is a large vehicle, and with a 105 kWh battery even a half-charge represents a significant amount of energy, so an awkward cable reach adds friction to every session.
+A 6-metre cable works for home setups where the chargepoint is close to the bay.
+An 8-metre cable is the most practical all-round choice, covering the majority of home and public situations comfortably.
+A 10-metre cable handles chargepoints set further back or wider parking spaces without stretching.
 A 15-metre cable is the right pick for hotel car parks, long driveways, and any bay where the post sits well away from the vehicle.

 Built for long-term reliability